ugne-sak/iTabPFN/README.md

 Please ensure that Python==3.7.15 is installed in your environment.

-Next, please install the requirements file with
+To install the requirements file with

 ```bash
 pip install -r requirements.txt